Paradise, Hawaiian Style

-Paradise, Hawaiian Style is a 1966 American musical comedy film starring Elvis Presley.
+Paradise, Hawaiian Style is a 1966 American musical comedy film directed by Michael Moore and starring Elvis Presley.
 It was the third and final motion picture that Presley filmed in Hawaii.
 The film reached #40 on the Variety weekly box office chart, earning $2.5 million in theaters.
 In agreeing to do this film, Presley's manager, Colonel Tom Parker, was hoping to replicate the success of Presley's 1961 film, Blue Hawaii.

 Plot

-Rick Richards (Presley) returns to his home in Hawaii after being fired from his job as an airline pilot.
-He and his buddy Danny Kohana (James Shigeta) go into the helicopter charter business together.
+Rick Richards returns to his home in Hawaii after being fired from his job as an airline pilot.
+He and his buddy Danny Kohana go into the helicopter charter business together.
 But Rick's reckless flying and his careless flirting with local women may cost Rick the business and Danny his home.
-This tendency seems to get in the way of their secretary, Judy "Friday" Hudson (Suzanna Leigh) and Rick getting together.
+This tendency seems to get in the way of their secretary, Judy "Friday" Hudson and Rick getting together.

 Disaster looms as Danny becomes overdue on a flight after Rick has been grounded by government officials.
 Rick must decide if he should risk losing his license forever by going to look for his friend.